 What to Wear in Egypt

-It’s important to dress for hot temperatures, while still respecting the fact that you’re in a conservative country.
+It’s important to dress for hot temperatures while respecting that you’re in a conservative country.
 This means white and tan loose clothing.
 Dresses past the knee, light pants, and shirts that aren’t too revealing are ideal.

-Places to Visit in Egypt Map
+Best Things to do in Egypt Map

 Quick Egypt Travel Tips

-- Language – Arabic.
-However, with good education and a strong tourist industry English is widely spoken.
+- Language in Egypt – Arabic.
+However, English has widely spoken thanks to a sound education system and a strong tourist industry.

 - Currency: Egyptian Pound